Project

 Personally, I think this is a small price to pay (one underscore, one equals, two parens) to get the semantics you desire.
 The error condition for a naked multi-assignment in a conditional seems like a sensible guard for newcomers who don't realize that multi-assignment can have odd semantics depending on the rhs structure.

-Updated by olleicua (Antha Auciello) over 9 years ago
+Updated by olleicua (Antha Auciello) almost 10 years ago

 It seems wierd to me that this is a syntax error.